How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 • salicylic acid.

-Moreover, in some cases it is recommended to combineremedies with simple moisturizing shampoos, since the scalp becomes dry due to aggressive exposure.
-Also, during periods of exacerbations, patients may be prescribed hormonal chapoons like Etrivex, but they, like ointments, cause an unwanted withdrawal syndrome.
+However, in some cases it is recommended to combine medicinal products with simple moisturizing shampoos, since the scalp becomes overdried due to aggressive effects.
+Also, during periods of exacerbation, patients can be prescribed hormonal shampoos like Etrivex, but they, like ointments, cause an unwanted withdrawal syndrome.

 Important!
-In order to bring the scalp back to normal after treatment, it is recommended to use baby shampoos, the main function of which is moisturizing.
+In order to bring the scalp to normal condition after treatment, it is recommended to use children's mild shampoos, the main function of which is moisturizing.

-You can use it yourself: Algopix, Skin Cap, 911 Shampoo and Sulsenu.
-Almost all of these tools are made based on tar, therefore they dry out the skin slightly (not as much as salicylic acid).
+You can use it yourself: Algopix, Skin cap, Shampoo 911 and Sulsena.
+Almost all of these products are made based on tar, therefore, they slightly dry out the skin (not as much as salicylic acid).

 Treatment from within